-This spiritual truism is found often in that Book.
-King Solomon, to whom God had granted special wisdom (I Kings 3:11-12), penned divinely inspired words when he wrote: “The fear of the Lord is the beginning of knowledge" and then “The fear of the Lord is the beginning of wisdom: and the knowledge of the holy is understanding” (Proverbs 1:7; 9:10).
+This spiritual truism is found often in that book.
+King Solomon, to whom God had granted special wisdom (1 Kings 3:11-12), penned divinely inspired words when he wrote: “The fear of the LORD is the beginning of knowledge,” and then “The fear of the LORD is the beginning of wisdom: and the knowledge of the holy is understanding” (Proverbs 1:7; 9:10).

-From our New Testament perspective, we now know that "In [Christ] are hid all the treasures of wisdom and knowledge” (Colossians 2:3).
-“And this is His commandment, That we should believe on the name of His Son Jesus Christ, and love one another, as He gave us commandment" (I John 3:23).
+From our New Testament perspective, we now know that “in [Christ] are hid all the treasures of wisdom and knowledge” (Colossians 2:3).
+“And this is his commandment, That we should believe on the name of his Son Jesus Christ, and love one another, as he gave us commandment” (1 John 3:23).
 Herein is true knowledge and understanding and wisdom.
 HMM